-Earlier this week I told you I would share the results of my most recent cut with you.
+Earlier this week, I told you I would share the results of my most recent cut with you.

 Dry hair and skin is another reality that is becoming much more of an issue for me as I age.
 One of my favorite moisturizers for both my hair and my skin is coconut oil.
-I like the idea of less products used on my body or cluttering up my home.
-To keep the brassy tones at bay, I use Jhirmack Shampoo Silver Plus once each week and I mix it with my regular shampoo.
+I like the idea of fewer products used on my body or cluttering up my home.
+To keep the brassy tones at bay, I use Jhirmack Shampoo Silver Plus once each week, and I mix it with my regular shampoo.
 During this season, I am using Moroccanoil® Extra Volume Shampoo.
-My hair and scalp become very dry in winter so I shampoo every other day and massage coconut oil into my scalp and hair about once a week.
+My hair and scalp become very dry in winter, so I shampoo every other day and massage coconut oil into my scalp and hair about once a week.